Abel Tasman National Park

 Abel Tasman Track

-- The Abel Tasman Track is a three to four day walk (51km) or water taxis allow easy access to all sections so it can be done as a series of day walks.
+- The full Abel Tasman Track is a 3-4 day walk (51km) but water taxis allow easy access to all sections south of Totaranui so it can be done as a series of day walks.

 - It is one of the most beautiful (and popular) in the country, passing through pleasant bush, overlooking beaches, coves and quiet lagoons.
 It's northern end is in Golden Bay.